Francesco149/loli-overlay/README.md

 what the patches do:
 * override fonts and api key through the savedconfig USE-flag and a config file
-* respect system-wide {C,CXX,LD}FLAGS (built successfully with -O3, lto and graphite)
+* respect system-wide {C,CXX,LD}FLAGS (built successfully with -O3, lto andi graphite)
 * bypass gyp and builds everything with CMake
 * use system qt instead of building telegram's custom qt